Page 1 of 1

 Appointment length depends on the type of screening.
 Partial body screening requires 30 minutes, with an actual scanning time of about 15 minutes.
 A full body screening requires 45 minutes, with an actual scanning time of about 30 minutes.

 How long will my results take?

 Will insurance cover my screening?

 Currently, thermography is not reimbursable by insurance.
 However, supplemental insurances such as Aflac do reimburse some, if not all of a themrography screening fee.
 Liberty Health Share will cover 100% of a breast thermography screening.
 You can also utilize your HSA (health saving account) or FSA (flexible spending account) to pay for a thermography screening.

 What is thermography?

-Thermography is a screening tool using an infrared camera that records the thermal patterns of your body known as a thermogram.
-Your thermal images are used by your healthcare practitioner to help diagnose potential pathology and/or monitor pain in any part of your body.
+Thermography is a screening tool using an infrared camera that records the thermal patterns of the body known as a thermogram.
+The thermal images are used by healthcare practitioners to help diagnose potential pathology, disease processes, and/or monitor pain in any part of your body.
 The screening is non-invasive, painless with no radiation or contact with the body.

 What is thermography used for?

-- To aid in the earlier detection of pathology, thermal abnormalities and in some cases, disease.
+- To aid in the earlier detection of pathology, disease and cancer.